aguairon/project-04/README.md

 ### Website overview
 This website allows users to write articles about mythical creatures and comment/like these articles.

 Before they can either comment or write/read articles the user has be logged in.
-If the user does not have account they can register, this will automativally log them in.
+If the user does not have an account they can register; this will automatically log them in.

 <img width="1440" alt="Screenshot 2019-03-22 at 13 11 53" src="https://user-images.githubusercontent.com/9445433/54824876-1ad49e00-4ca4-11e9-80d3-7538840794d5.png">